 The Ranger Challenge is ROTC's varsity sport.
 A 10-member GMC team competes in Ranger Challenge in a state level competition in such events as rifle marksmanship, orienteering, M-16 weapons assembly and disassembly, rope bridging and the hand grenade assault course.
 The Ranger Challenge Team is supervised by the staff of the Military Science Department Army ROTC and a faculty sponsor.
 GMC is among the top teams in their level of competition.

 Cadet Financial Information Expenses

-Current Cadet tuition and fees are listed on the GMC web page located under Paying for College.
+Current Cadet Tuition and fees are listed on the GMC web page under New Students/Tuition and Fees/Milledgeville - Cadets Page. (www.gmc.edu)

 Room Damages